The SQL Server DISTINCT Statement retrieves unique records (by removing the duplicates) from the specified column in the SELECT Statement.

 This SQL Select Distinct Count is one of the most commonly asked questions.
 This example counts and returns the distinctive employee Ids in each Education group.

 SELECT [Education] ,COUNT(DISTINCT EmpID) AS [Total Employees] FROM [Employees] GROUP BY [Education]

-Here, we used Count Function with the Distinct Keyword, and without.
+Here, we used Count Function with this Keyword and without.
 This unique example shows the difference between the result set.

 SELECT [Education] ,COUNT(DISTINCT DeptID) AS [Total Dept Ids] ,COUNT(DeptID) AS [Total Ids] FROM [Employees] GROUP BY [Education]

-The SQL Server Select Distinct statement considers NULL as a distinctive keyword one.
+The Distinct statement considers NULL as a distinctive keyword one.